grimnebulin/rss-tree/README.md

 feed reader.

 `RSS::Tree` is the result of my efforts to make reading my feeds more efficient.
-I've been using it happily for several months.
 When I subscribe to a new feed and discover that I'd like to filter or transform it in some way, writing a new class to do the job often takes less than a minute.

 # EXAMPLES

-This is a list of examples of the use of `RSS::Tree`, in approximately increasing order of complexity.
+This is a list of examples of the use of `RSS::Tree`.
 All example code is assumed to reside in a Perl module that begins with code similar to the following:

     package MyFeed;
-    use base qw(RSS::Tree);
+    use parent qw(RSS::Tree);
     use strict;
     use constant {
         NAME  => 'myfeed',
         TITLE => 'Source Feed',
         FEED  => 'http://xsourcefeed.com/rss/',
     };

+The feed can be accessed by a simple Perl command:

+    $ perl -MMyFeed -e 'print MyFeed->new->run'

+## Transform Items

+### Replace feed content with web content

+Commonly, I want an alternate version of an existing feed where the content is taken from the web pages linked to by the original feed's items.
+For example, I might examine the web site linked to by the original feed using a tool like [Firebug](https://getfirebug.com/) and discover that the main content of all pages is found in a <div>
+element with id "main-content".
+All I need to do is write a render method for my class:

+    sub render {
+        my ($self, $item) = @_;
+        return $item->page->find('//div[@id="main-content"]');
+    }

+Or perhaps the page content resides in a <div> element that doesn't have a particular id, but has a class "articleBody".
+That's just as easy to grab:

+    return $item->page->find('//div[%s]', 'articleBody');

+The first argument to the find method is an augmented XPath expression.  `%s` format specifiers are expanded into XPath predicates that match the classes named by the remaining arguments.

+### Modify items

+Perhaps a feed supplies items that are fine on their own, but which contain links to share the items on Facebook, Twitter, etc, which I'd just as soon not see--they take up valuable vertical real estate.
+Examining the feed source, I see that such links are found in a top-level paragraph that has a class "share-links".
+It's easy to remove them:

+    sub render {
+        my ($self, $item) = @_;
+        return $item->content->remove('p[%s]', 'share-links');
+    }

+Another feed has items with images that have humorous mouseover captions, but I'm a keyboard-driven reader and don't want to have to keep positioning my cursor over the images to read them.
+The following rendering routine appends a div containing the italicized mouseover text to each image that has it:

+    sub render {
+        my ($self, $item) = @_;
+        for my $img ($item->content->find('//img[@title]')) {
+            $img->postinsert(
+                $self->new_element('div', [ 'i', $img->attr('title') ])
+            );
+        }
+    }

+Yet another feed has items that are reviews of movies, TV shows, video games, etc, and each links to a page that grades the object of the review on a scale from A to F.  I'd rather see the grade in my feed reader rather than having to click through.
+Examining the page source, I find that the grade, if it exists, is found in a <span>
+element with the class "grade":

+    sub render {
+        my ($self, $item) = @_;
+        my ($grade) = $item->page->find('//span[%s]', 'grade');
+        return (
+            $grade && $self->new_element('div', 'Grade: ', $grade->as_text),
+            $self->render_default($item)
+        );
+    }

 ## Filter Items